-GENERAL RECREATION ORGANIZATION GUIDELINES & REQUIREMENTS:
+TEAM GUIDELINES & REQUIREMENTS:

-- Affiliated and Non-Affiliated organizations must submit a Rec Verification form when they register for their first Varsity Spirit competition. - Team must submit a roster with birthdates for each athlete.
+- Team must submit a roster with birthdates for each athlete.
 Roster must be updated prior to each event and uploaded into your account on the Varsity Spirit portal.
-A copy of this roster must also be brought to registration at each competition. - Team members must fulfill the age requirement for the division that they are entering on/before August 31, 2019.
+A copy of this roster must also be brought to registration at each competition. - Team members must fulfill the age requirement for the division that they are entering on/before August 31, 2020.
 Birth Certificates must be readily available in hard copy or as a pdf at each competition.
 If a question or protest arises, teams must be able to immediately produce this information to event management or risk disqualification and/or suspension. - Team must submit a medical waiver/form for each athlete for each event. - Team agrees to adhere to all event producer rules and regulations, as well as music guidelines. - All appropriate general safety rules and level rules must be followed for the division in which the team is registered.